Geborgen/nordic-souls/README.md

 With the default ENB, in heavy areas (Falkreath/Riverwood) I might get ~35 FPS, but in most other exteriors I'll get closer to 50 FPS.
 In interiors, I'll keep a steady 60.
 Many users report a stable high FPS in most or all areas of the game.

-The list requires ~232GB of free space (including downloads).
-Without downloads, it's ~148GB.
+The list requires ~270 GB of free space (including downloads).
+Without downloads, it's ~168 GB.

 ## Installation